ansuini/Winter_School_QLS_2018/README.md

 ### GPU access

-Training is not particularly instructive in a first approach.
+Training is not particularly instructive in a first approach, where ideas are important.
-So, maybe we can organize an interactive session with just one computer, to show how it works.
+So, when a long training is required (more than a few minutes), we could shift to demonstrative sessions with just one computer, and its monitor made visible by a projector.

-Then we can make the trained models accessible for download and experiments. with the results.
+Then we can make the code, the trained models and/or the results accessible for download and experimentation.
+What do you think ?